 I am a doctoral candidate at the Global Change Institute, School of GeoSciences, at the University of Edinburgh, supervised by Dr Casey Ryan.
 I have also worked in community natural resource management programmes in various developing countries.
-Generally, I’m interested in land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.
+Generally, I’m interested in quantitative and qualitative land use change science, procedural and technological innovations for applied local natural resource management, and the sociopolitical aspects of the use of science and technology in land-based sustainability programmes.

 ORCID id: orcid.org/0000-0002-5416-951X